-You see, at that stage, I felt like I could never leave the house because of the baby’s nap schedule.
+You see, at that stage, I felt like I could never leave the house because of his nap schedule.
 He was taking short naps (45 minutes was a “long” one for him) and had equally short awake times.
 Any outing seemed impossible when we had to rush home for his four (and sometimes more) naps.

 I had no idea how to reduce the number of naps to a more manageable three times a day without keeping him awake past his usual two hours.
 It seemed like we were stuck with either frequent naps or an overtired baby who’s been awake far too long.